chardoncs/libpgfe/README.md

 | C++ Standard | [C++14 (ISO/IEC 14882:2014)](https://en.wikipedia.org/wiki/C++14) |
 | Compiler     | LLVM Clang          |
 | License      | Dual (MIT / Apache 2.0)    |

->
-> NOTE
->
-> Since 0.7.0, I have started to rewrite *libpgfe* in [Rust](https://rustlang.org), in order to prevent from potential memory leaks and
-> other unsafe things.
->
-> The Rust edition libpgfe is planned to be released as v1.
-Before that, libpgfe v0 might still get some new features, but mostly will be
-> daily sustaining.
->

 [*Any questions?*](.github/qna.md)